reruo321/Java_Practice/Chapter-10/README.md

 ### CardLayout
 CardLayout is a layout manager that treats each component in the container as a card.
 It acts like a stack of cards showing only one card at a time.

+Create multiple JPanels with their components.
+It may need a card panel with several cards, (We can use JButtons as card components!) a main panel for holding the cards, and others containing miscellaneous components. (such as some functional JButtons to turn up the cards)
+After that, put all of them to the content pane of the frame.

+        getContentPane().setLayout(new BorderLayout());
+        getContentPane().add(mainPanel, BorderLayout.CENTER);
+        ...

 * add(): Adds a component.
 It is from java.awt.Component.
 * show(): Flips to the component.
 The second parameter gets the String name of the component.
 * first(), last(), previous(), next(): Flips the first/last/previous/next card.